1984 Pacific hurricane season: Other systems

 Outside the purview of the official hurricane database, the Eastern Pacific Hurricane Center also documented several unofficial tropical depressions during the season.
 On June 29, a poorly organized area of convection formed south-southeast of the Gulf of Tehuantepec.
 It became a tropical depression on June 30 but failed to organize further owing to influence by Hurricane Elida to its west-northwest.
 It dissipated south of Acapulco on July 2.
 A fast-moving disturbance in the ITCZ developed on July 13 and separated from that feature, becoming a tropical depression on July 23.
 However, it dissipated over colder waters in the far western reaches of the East Pacific two days later.
-On August 21, another small area of disturbed weather formed along the ITCZ.
-It coalesced into a tropical depression on August 23 but did not organize further and instead dissipated on August 26 as it crossed into the Central Pacific.

 On September 11, another tropical depression formed over the Gulf of Tehuantepec.
 However, it was positioned on the south side of an upper-level trough extending from Texas into Mexico, and the shearing effects of that feature caused the cyclone to dissipate on September 22; its remnants continued inland about 50 mi east of Salina Cruz.
 Three days later, a new tropical depression developed about 60 mi west-southwest of Zihuatanejo.
 In spite of very warm ocean waters, the system struggled under the influence of Hurricane Norbert to the west and the close proximity of the Sierra Madre del Sur.
 It moved onshore about 35 mi southeast of Manzanillo, Colima, at 02:00 UTC on September 15.
 On November 3, an area of convection formed northwest of Clipperton Island.
 It developed into a tropical depression on November 5 but did not intensify further as it met cooler waters.
 The system dissipated after just twelve hours.

 Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1984.
-Names that were not assigned are marked in gray.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1984.
+This was a new set of names, and every name used this season was used for the first time.
+No names were retired from this list following the season, and it was next used (expanded to include "X", "Y", and "Z" names) for the 1990 season.

-Three names from the Central Pacific list were used – Keli, Lala, and Moke.
+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+Three named storms, listed below, formed in the central North Pacific in 1984.
+Named storms in the table above that crossed into the area during the year are noted (*).